justlark/gempost/README.md

 ### Creating a new post

-You can add new posts to your gemlog by creating a `.gmi` file in the `./posts/` directory with an accompanying `.yaml` file with the same filename.
+You can add a new post to your gemlog with `gempost new <slug>`.
+This creates a `.gmi` file in the `./posts/` directory with an accompanying `.yaml` metadata file.
 See [examples/metadata.yaml](./examples/metadata.yaml) for an example of all the different values you can set in the YAML metadata file.
 Only some are required.

 ### Adding static content